 These thicker paints like Medea Textile colors which are made for fabric are great for miniatures as well if they utilize any real fabric as a part of their design.
 The ability to spray fine lines with thicker paint is very desirable for some and this brush excels at it.
 A truly versatile unit with the quality and durability behind the Iwata name.

-If you need the versatility of spraying all different paint types and can’t afford something like the Revolution, the Eclipse is one of the best options at this price point.
+If you need the versatility of spraying all different paint types and can’t afford something like the High Performance line, the Eclipse is one of the best options at this price point.
 The all-around capabilities of it make it a true work horse of airbrushes.

 I know I have said this many times already but it is important to evaluate your needs and choose a models that fits both your budget and the projects you plan on painting.
 From there, you should be happy with the choice you make.